 NRI Nutritional Risk Index Calculator

-Calculate NRI nutritional risk index, quickly assess nutritional status, and identify malnutrition risk.
+Calculate the NRI Nutritional Risk Index to quickly assess nutritional status and identify malnutrition risk.

 Green Tool